Did you know that Walt Disney World is the size of Los Angeles? Let's just say there's a lot of (literal) ground to cover.

 All transportation - buses, monorail, the Skyliner, and boats - start running an hour before the earliest park entry.
 For example, if Magic Kingdom opens at 9:00am and Early Entry starts at 8:30am, you can expect to catch a bus by at least 7:30am.

 Transportation will continue running between the parks and resorts 1 hour after park closing, and until 2am for Disney Springs.

 Parking around Walt Disney World

 Parking your car at a resort will be between $15-25 depending on if it's a Value, Moderate, or Deluxe resort.

 At the 4 theme parks, expect to pay $45-50/day for preferred parking and $25/day for standard.
-If you're hopping to another park you DO NOT have to pay for parking again.
+If you've paid to park at your resort, or hopping to another park you DO NOT have to pay again.

 The water parks and Disney Springs are have complimentary parking - yay!